Math23Kskb/SudokuFX/README.md

     *   A number remover removes numbers from the solved board to create a puzzle, balancing difficulty and solvability.
 *   **Game Over Detection:** Detects when the Sudoku board is completely filled.
 A "Congratulations!" screen appears upon completion.
 *   **New Game Functionality:** A "Start New Game" button on the "Congratulations!" screen starts a new Sudoku game.
+*   **Error Monitoring & Logging:** Integrated with Sentry for real-time error tracking and Logback for detailed local logging, improving stability and support.
 *   **Unit and System Tests:** Comprehensive unit and system tests ensure the software's core functionalities are robust.

 ## Technologies Used